Siphon880gh/devbrain/Game Development - Blender/Split or divide mesh/HOW to split mesh into different parts - Blender.md

 ![](https://i.imgur.com/G9pCuy9.png)

 Before we separate, another problem!
 The plane is 1 dimensional.
 We need to make it thicker Select the plane in the Outliner -> Add Modifier.
-Depending on your Blender vversion:
+Depending on your Blender version, looks different:
 ![](https://i.imgur.com/TnaNfpD.png)

 ![](https://i.imgur.com/IkHfdB1.png)